Jveenstra1988/FrontEnd2/README.md

 * Constants with all captials
 * camelCase the rest
 * Place external scripts at the bottom of the page
+* Use data-bind attribute to make hooks between html5 and JavaScript
+* Use classes for css

 ## CSS
+* Make right use of classes and id's
+* Use pseudoclasses

 ## HTML
+* use semantic html5